 If the Topic Tree of an existing Topic Namespace covers only a subset of the topics available by a device, the Topic Tree can be grown by defining a new Topic Namespace.
 A new Topic Namespace is defined by appending a new topic to an existing Topic Namespace as described in the [WS-Topics] specification.

-The following root topics are defined in the ONVIF Namespace.
-All notifications referring to these topics shall use the Message Format as described in Section 9.5.2.
+All notifications referring to topics in the ONVIF topic namespace shall use the Message Format as described in Section 9.4.2.